libp2p/rust-libp2p/docs/coding-guidelines.md

 }
 ```

-When accepting a **command** that eventually results in a response through an event, either require
+When accepting a **command** () that eventually results in a response through an event require that
-that command to contain a unique ID, which is later on contained in the asynchronous response event,
+command to contain a unique ID, which is later on contained in the asynchronous response event.
+One
-or allow the user to provide an instance of a custom type which again is later on returned in the
-response event.
+such example is the `Swarm` accepting a `NetworkBehaviourAction::Dial` from the `NetworkBehaviour`.

 ``` rust
 struct Command {